ROCm/container-toolkit/docs/container-runtime/troubleshooting.rst

 If the above steps do not resolve your issue:

-- Validate your ROCm driver installation with:
+- Validate your amdgpu driver installation with:

 .. code-block:: bash